 - URL Destination goals

-An experiment that uses a URL Destination goal focuses on getting visitors to view a specific web page.
+An experiment that uses a URL Destination goal focuses on getting users to view a specific web page.

-Use this kind of goal to find out things like how well your test page encourages visitors along a path to a product page, a page that includes the location of your business or pages on which you're selling ads.
+Use this kind of goal to find out things like how well your test pages encourages users along a path to a product page, a page that includes the location of your business, or pages on which you're selling ads.

 - Event goals

-An experiment that uses an event goal focuses on getting visitors to perform a specific action on a page.
+An experiment that uses an event goal focuses on getting users to perform a specific action on a page.

-Use this kind of goal to find out things like how well your test page encourages visitors to sign up for a newsletter, view a video or click Add to Basket for a product.
+Use this kind of goal to find out things like how well your test pages encourages users to sign up for a newsletter, view a video or click Add to Basket for a product.

 - Session Duration goals

-Use this kind of goal to see how well your test pages encourage visitors to spend at least the minimum amount of time you want on your site.
-For example, if you're running a news site, you want to see that visitors are spending enough time to read the articles, and enough time to validate the rates you charge for advertisements.
+Use this kind of goal to see how well your test pages encourage users to spend at least the minimum amount of time you want on your site.
+For example, if you're running a news site, you want to see that users are spending enough time to read the articles, and enough time to validate the rates you charge for advertisements.

 - Pages per Session goals

-Like visit-duration goals, pages-per-visit goals help you understand whether visitors are consuming the amount of content that you want.
+Like session-duration goals, pages-per-session goals help you understand whether users are consuming the amount of content you want.
 Are they browsing enough product pages; are they reading articles in the political, sports, and lifestyle sections?

 Analytics Metrics You can use in Experiments

 In addition to goals, you can use any other available metric as objective for your experiment.
-For example, you can test which page leads to a decrease in bounce rate, or to the greatest increase in revenue or visit duration.
+For example, you can test which page leads to a decrease in bounce rate, or to the greatest increase in revenue or session duration.